Trans Healthcare in Singapore

 If you are seeking medical transition in Singapore, you have the option of either seeing a private doctor or going through the public healthcare system.

 If you are in a hurry to start, one option is to start going through the public system and see a private doctor in the meantime.
+You may also wish to see a private psychiatrist for an assessment and referral letter, and then look for a direct polyclinic referral to an endocrinologist at a public hospital.

 As medical transition is a big step, you may wish to consider first seeing a trans-friendly counsellor to talk through this decision in order to get a better understanding of your identity, your reasons for transitioning, the options available to you, and the steps you plan to take.
 This also helps you be clearer about what you are doing and why, and allows you to mentally prepare yourself for the challenges you may face on the journey ahead.